 Persons with severe palsy 3 to 4 months later, and with problems around the eyes or mouth, may find that plastic surgery is necessary.
 If the person has a pronounced problem with synkinesis synchronisation of the musculature – where treatments with the physiotherapist have had insufficient effect – treatment with Botox may be considered.

 It is not scientifically proven that training with IQoro has an effect on peripheral facial paralysis.
-But, that IQoro can function effectively as an alternative treatment, or as a complement to other treatments, is credible from all clinical experience and over 20 years’ research, which shows that, amongst other things, paralysed musculature in the face and pharynx regains its function (see studies number 1-3 and 15).
+But, that IQoro can function effectively as an alternative treatment, or as a complement to other treatments, is credible from all clinical experience and over 20 years’ research, which shows that, amongst other things, paralysed musculature in the face and pharynx regains its function.

 The same research also shows that IQoro actively stimulates the sensory nerves in the mouth and by doing this reaches the brain’s control system for the swallowing process, which is closely linked to other bodily functions including breathing, the ability to form speech sounds, facial expressions, postural control, and more.